-The federal government spends more than $500 billion on products and services each year, and approximately 635,000 contractors provide those products and services.
+The Federal Government spends over $650 billion on products and services each year, and 635,000 contractors provide those products and services.
 You can be a federal contractor, too!
 But those who don't know the rules and regulations, or don't keep up with all the changes, will not be successful!

-Panoptic Enterprises' FEDERAL GOVERNMENT CONTRACTS CENTER provides timely news and views on the fast-changing federal acquisition process.
+Panoptic Enterprisesí FEDERAL GOVERNMENT CONTRACTS CENTER provides timely news and views on the fast-changing federal acquisition process.

-The Federal Government is one of the very few areas of the economy that is growing - its contract spending has doubled in the last decade and is expected to increase even more!
+The Federal Government is growing by leaps and bounds, and is expected to continue growing for the foreseeable future!
 The Government has established goals of $125 billion in contract awards to small businesses, $25 billion to minority-owned businesses, $25 billion to women-owned businesses, and $15 billion to veteran-owned businesses!

-For 28 years, Getting Started in Federal Contracting has been the standard reference for government contract information, guidance, and advice.
-Now, with this revised and expanded fifth edition, you have all the help you need to win your fair share of Government business!
+For 37 years, Getting Started in Federal Contracting has been the standard reference for government contract information, guidance, and advice.
+Now, with this revised and expanded sixth edition, you have all the help you need to win your fair share of government business!

 Table of Contents Index

-Chapter 11, Set-Asides and Preference Programs Chapter 13, Federal Supply Schedules
+Chapter 11, Small Business Programs Chapter 13, Federal Supply Schedules

 RECENT FEDERAL CONTRACTS DISPATCHES